 There are many units to choose from with our favorite options below.

-As always be sure to read the reviews on Amazon, forums, or elsewhere to be sure a unit is good fit for you.
+As always be sure to read the reviews on Amazon, forums, or elsewhere to be sure a unit is a good fit for you.

-Our Picks for Best POE Power Over Ethernet Access Points 2019
+Our Picks for Best POE Power Over Ethernet Access Points

-- TP-Link AC1200 EAP225
+- TP-Link AC1350 EAP225

 - Ubiquiti Networks Unifi 802.11ac

-To power it from a Ethernet connection it uses 802.3af PoE (10.15W) or an 12VDC / 1.5A external power supply.
+To power it from an Ethernet connection, it uses 802.3af PoE (10.15W) or a 12VDC / 1.5A external power supply.

-It uses the newest WiFi protocols and is a dual band 2.4GHz/ 5 GHz 802.11AC unit which makes it compatible into most any WiFi network.
+It uses the WiFi protocols 802.11AC and is a dual band 2.4GHz/5GHz unit, making it compatible with almost any WiFi network.